-Dealing with difficult clients is one of the most common challenges for agencies, freelancers, and accounting firms.
-Whether it’s unclear expectations, constant revisions, or delayed payments, these situations can impact productivity, profitability, and team morale.
+Dealing with difficult clients is one of the most common challenges for UK accounting practices.
+Whether it is unclear expectations, constant revisions or delayed payments, these situations can affect productivity, profitability and team morale.

-In this guide, you’ll learn 10 proven strategies, real-world examples, and practical communication tips to handle difficult clients professionally.
+In this guide, you will learn 10 proven strategies, real-world examples and practical communication tips to handle difficult clients professionally.

 Key Takeaways

 Not all difficult clients are the same.
-Understanding the type of client you’re dealing with helps you respond more effectively.
+Understanding the type of client you are dealing with helps you respond more effectively.

 1. Stay Calm and Collected